18F/handbook/_pages/general-information-and-resources/glossary.md

 - **PR** - Pull Request.
 When a software developer makes a change to some code, they then create a PR to request that their code be accepted into the project's repo.

-- **PRA** - The Paperwork Reduction Act, enacted in 1980, aims to reduce the burden of federally imposed paperwork for U.S. businessess and the public.
+- **PRA** - The Paperwork Reduction Act, enacted in 1980, aims to reduce the burden of federally imposed paperwork for U.S. businesses and the public.

 - **Product Manager** - Product managers ensure that the right product is built at the right time and for the right people.
 They establish a product vision and help their teams translate that vision into reality by creating and maintaining product roadmaps, deeply understanding users, technology, and business context, and prioritizing design and development tasks accordingly.